 BOAT WATERPROOF PLANT / BOAT DESALINATION PLANT

-A boat watermaker is essential on any voyage to desalinize seawater, turning it into fresh drinking water.
-Access to drinking water is vital when we embark and it is essential to have a water purifier for sailboat or a water purifier for yacht of excellent quality that guarantees the supply on board.
-Especially if we want to anchor in a cove and we do not intend to go to port, the seawater purification plant will give us complete autonomy.
+A water purifier for a boat is essential on any voyage to desalinate seawater, converting it into fresh drinking water.
+Access to drinking water is vital when we embark and it is essential to have a a high-quality water purifier for a sailboat or a water purifier for a yacht that guarantees us the supply on board.
+Especially if we want to anchor in a cove and we do not intend to go to port, the sea water purifier will provide us with total autonomy.

 HOW DOES IT WORK?

 The system has two seawater pumps.
-The first is the feed pump , which works at a pressure of approx. 1.5 bars.
-This pump feeds the secondary pump or high pressure pump that works at approx. 60 bars.
-This pressure passes through the membrane containers, with the sea membranes inside, carrying out reverse osmosis and obtaining fresh water on one side and brackish water rejected to the sea on the other.
+The first is the feed pump , which works at a pressure of approximately 1.5 bars.
+This pump feeds the secondary pump or high-pressure pump , which works at approximately 60 bars.
+This pressure passes through the membrane containers, with the sea membranes inside, carrying out reverse osmosis and obtaining fresh water on the one hand and brackish water rejected to the sea on the other.

-When it comes to a competition, it is desirable that the watermaker adapt to extreme conditions.
-The best thing is that you decide on a small, light and compact model, which is easy to use and can be easily repaired in the event of a breakdown, since damage to the water purifier can leave you out of the competition.
+When it comes to competition, it is desirable that the water purifier is adapted to extreme conditions.
+It is best to opt for a small, light and compact model that is easy to use and can be easily repaired in case of a breakdown, since damage to the water purifier can put you out of the competition.

 Drinking water also guarantees food.
-In long-distance competitions, the use of freeze-dried food is frequent, which must be hydrated.
-For all this, choosing a good sailboat water purifier is essential for the success of the journey.
+In long-distance competitions, freeze-dried food is often used, which must be hydrated.
+For all these reasons, choosing a good water purifier for a sailboat is essential for the success of the crossing.

-In a regatta and also alone, it is essential to take care of your health 100% with food and the use of healthy, quality water that avoids possible complications (colitis, etc.).
-If we store the water produced in a tank, no matter how filtered it leaves the system, it is very possible that it becomes contaminated in a closed space and subjected to heat and humidity.
-That is why we must always consume the water produced by a water treatment plant instantly to guarantee its optimal state.
+In a regatta, and even in a solo race, it is essential to take care of your health at 100% with food and the use of healthy, quality water to avoid possible complications (colitis, etc.).
+If we store the water produced in a tank, no matter how filtered it is from the system, it is very possible that it will become contaminated in a closed space subject to heat and humidity.
+That is why we must always consume the water produced by a water treatment plant immediately to guarantee its optimal condition.
 Ultraviolet sterilizers can also be used.

-It is advisable to choose a seawater purifier with low energy consumption , such as the Spectra brand purifiers, with the Clark energy recovery pump.
-The Spectra brand continues to be the favorite choice in major regattas such as the Volvo Ocean Race and Clipper Challenge around-the-world.
-A Clark energy recovery pump will produce a minimum of 24 litres/hour, with consumption around 108 Watts or 4.5 Watts per liter produced.
-These types of pumps have a very low energy consumption in their favor but, on the other hand, there is more friction and wear between the internal parts.
-On the other hand, a high-pressure pump with hydraulic pistons and oil lubrication entails less friction work and wear on internal parts but has much higher consumption of between 2,000 and 2,500 Watts to produce the same amount of water.
+It is advisable to choose a low-energy seawater treatment plant, such as the Spectra brand water treatment plants with the Clark energy recovery pump.
+The Spectra brand remains the favourite choice in major regattas such as the Volvo Ocean Race and Clipper Challenge around-the-world.
+A Clark energy recovery pump will produce a minimum of 24 litres/hour, with consumption around 108 Watts or 4.5 Watts per litre produced.
+This type of pump has the advantage of very low energy consumption but, on the other hand, produces greater friction and wear between the internal parts.
+On the other hand, a high-pressure pump with hydraulic pistons and oil lubrication, involves less friction and wear on the internal parts but has much higher consumptions of between 2000 and 2500 Watts to produce the same amount of water.

 Back to blog